apigee/api-platform-samples/README.md

 # Get help and interact with other API developers

-For assistance, please use [StackOverflow](http://stackoverflow.com/tags/apigee) and add the tag "apigee".
+For assistance, please use the [Apigee Community](http://community.apigee.com/).

 Copyright © 2014 Apigee Corporation